GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/07-Documentation.md

 ### Step 2: Improvements and Secure Coding Practices

-In this lab we will use Copilot to identify potential issues with the codebase and suggest improvements.
+In this lab we will use Copilot to identify potential issues with the codebase and suggest improvements for `labs\lab07`'s ToDo project.

 You can try questions like `any suggestion to improve secure coding in lab07's solution`